NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

             </patterns>
         </kernel>

-As you can see the three patterns present in the mapping element: $RESOLUTION,
+As you can see the three patterns present in the mapping element:
-$REFERENCE, and $VERSION, are present as pattern elements.
+``$RESOLUTION``, ``$REFERENCE``, and ``$VERSION`` are present as pattern elements.

 Meta-kernel
 -----------

-The next section of the configuration file is the one that defines the generation of the meta-kernels.
-NPB is capable of generating meta-kernels automatically, assuming that you agree with the way that meta-kernels are generated by NPB.
+The next section of the configuration file is the one that defines the generation of the meta-kernels (MKs).
+NPB is capable to assist you in the generation of MKs automatically.

-Automated meta-kernel generation might not be fully achievable, but NPB can help you to generate meta-kernels for the archive, because of that, if NPB is set to generate kernels automatically, after the meta-kernel is generated and if provided via configuration NPB will pause the execution and will provide you with the option to review the meta-kernel that it has generated.
+If NPB is set to generate kernels automatically, after the MK is generated and if indicated via configuration, NPB will pause the execution and will provide you with the option to review the MK that it has generated.
 More information is provided in :ref:`source/33_step_3_running_npb:Interactive step for Meta-kernels`.

-Alternatively you can provide meta-kernels that you have generated manually or by any other means to NPB via configuration as well.
-Let's take a look at the elements of the meta-kernel section of the configuration file.
+Alternatively you can provide MKs that you have generated manually or by any other means to NPB via configuration as well.
+The elements of the MK section of the configuration file are the following:

 .. list-table:: Meta-kernels
    :widths: 25 60 15